aws-samples/amazon-cloudwatch-monitor-for-sap-hana/README.md

 ## Architecture

-**Note:** You will have to deploy a single instance of this application per SAP HANA Instance!
+**Note:** You will have to deploy a single instance of this application per SAP HANA DB!

 ![Architecture](https://github.com/aws-samples/amazon-cloudwatch-monitor-for-sap-hana/blob/master/assets/arch.png?raw=true)